Best Way to Write a Prompt: Strategies for Effective AI Results

 Clarity in Action

-Strong prompt: "Summarize the top three causes of climate change in 100 words, using recent scientific research."
+Hardcore prompt: "Summarize the top three causes of climate change in exactly 100 words.
+Use only data from 2026 scientific research papers."

 Specificity in Action

-Strong prompt: "Write a 500-word blog post for beginners explaining the difference between on-page and off-page SEO, including practical examples."
+Hardcore prompt: "Write a brutal, 500-word blog post for beginners.
+Explain the hard difference between on-page and off-page SEO.
+You must include three real-world examples."

 Structure in Action

-1. List five common mistakes in prompt writing.
-2. For each mistake, provide a one-sentence explanation.
-3. Suggest a solution for each mistake.
+1. List five massive mistakes in prompt writing.
+2. For every mistake, give a strict one-sentence explanation.
+3. Suggest a highly actionable solution for each mistake.

 Step-by-Step Framework for Writing Prompts